sass/sass-site/source/documentation/variables.md

   configure libraries, and much more.
 ---

-{% markdown %}
 A variable declaration looks a lot like a [property declaration][]: it's written `<variable>: <expression>`.
 Unlike a property, which can only be declared in a style rule or at-rule, variables can be declared anywhere you want.
 To use a variable, just include it in a value.

 [property declaration]: /documentation/style-rules/declarations
-{% endmarkdown %}

 {% codeExample 'variable' %}
   $base-color: #c6538c;